Annapurna Base Camp Trek 14 Days, Itinerary, Cost in 2023/24 Overview

 The baseline for the journey is Pokhara, popularly known as the 'Lake Paradise.
 This beautiful city has an unspoiled vision, and the authorities never overlook city management.
 Phewa Lake, Nepal's second-largest lake, is among the main tourist destinations.
 It is also here that you can see many landscapes as well as the majestic mountaineering museum.

-The actual trek route, however, begins in Ulleri and continues through Ghorepani (Magar settlements with notable mountain views of Dhaulagiri and Nilgiri), Poonhill, and the tremendous Himalayan ranges while passing through beautiful dense rhododendron forest, thick bamboo forest, and oak trees.
+The actual ABC trek route, however, begins in Ulleri and continues through Ghorepani (Magar settlements with notable mountain views of Dhaulagiri and Nilgiri), Poonhill, and the tremendous Himalayan ranges while passing through beautiful dense rhododendron forest, thick bamboo forest, and oak trees.

 On the way to Jomsom, Mustang, we will also have the privilege to see the stunning Kali Gandaki gorge, the world's deepest gorge.
 Well before you enter the onset point of the trek, you are welcomed with magnificent views of mountains such as Annapurna South, Nilgiri, Baraha Peak, Fishtail, and Hiunchuli!